Delruce/Delruce/README.md

 - ❓ The Human Centipede:
 - 📄😋🌬💩😋🌬💩😋🌬💩😋🌬💩✅

+- DNATranslate: DNA Sequence => Function of this sequence written in text
 - "Learn, or be a shit machine." -- My Middle School English Teacher

 ---------------------------------------------------------------------------------------------------------------------------------